edizeqiri/obstkorb/Docs/Fuzzy_Hashers.md

 The header conists mostly of the checksum of the byte string and the quartiles.
 The body however consists of a statistial representation of the buckets.
 The algorithm checks for each index of the buckets in which quartile the bucket is in and encodes the result.

-To measure the distance between two digests, TSLH uses an approximation of the hamming distance.[2]
+To measure the distance between two digests, TSLH uses an approximation of the hamming distance.

+### Discussion

+The paper did most of the testing with text samples consisting of natural language instead of binaries.
+To think about.

+[2]

 [2] J. Oliver, C. Cheng, and Y. Chen, “TLSH -- A Locality Sensitive Hash,” in 2013 Fourth Cybercrime and Trustworthy Computing Workshop, Sydney NSW, Australia: IEEE, Nov.
 2013, pp. 7–13. doi: 10.1109/CTC.2013.9.